 Baby Montessori by Simone Davies (who wrote the modern Montessori manual for toddlers) and Junnifa Uzodike is now available for pre-order.
 Most people have heard of Montessori schools as an option for education, but what they don't know is that starting Montessori with a baby is a great way to develop strong connections and independent children.
 While using Montessori at home can seem daunting, especially at the already daunting time of welcoming a new baby into your family, there are some very simple things you can do to start using Montessori from birth.
 To solve this problem, he created Monti Kids, a learning program for families at home based on the Montessori method.

-Before you bring your baby home for the first time, you'll want to take some time to learn the fundamentals of the Montessori Method.
-As a parent, it's wise to educate yourself about the Montessori method and message, and design your home environment to work with beauty, order, respect and peace.
-Implementing Montessori for babies may seem complicated and overwhelming, but childhood is actually the period when it is easiest to bring Montessori first to your home, as well as to parenting.
+Before you bring your baby home for the first time, it's wise to take some time to learn about the fundamentals of the Montessori Method.
+As a parent, it's important to educate yourself about the Montessori message and design your home environment to work with beauty, orderliness, respect and peace.
+Implementing Montessori for babies may seem complicated and overwhelming at first glance but childhood is actually the period when it is easiest to bring Montessori first into your home as well as into parenting.
 We sat down with the authors of The Montessori Baby for an interview and asked them to share their best tips for practicing Montessori with babies.

-I hope that by describing some of the key elements of Montessori and including some resources below, I can provide parents new to Montessori a little more information.
-There are several other Montessori principles that I will discuss below, but the list above should be the real conclusion for those looking to start Montessori with their newborn or baby.
-Montessori has long been associated with childhood, but in fact, there are Montessori curricula and independent schools for children up to early adulthood.
-In fact, Montessori parents adhere to the “follow the child” principle, which means that how parents apply Montessori depends on their child's unique needs and timelines.
+I hope that by describing some of the key elements of Montessori and including some resources below I can provide parents new to this method with more information.
+There are several other principles that I will discuss below but this list should be your real conclusion if you're looking to start using Montessori with your newborn or baby.
+It's important to remember that while many people associate Montessori with childhood there are actually curricula and independent schools for children up to early adulthood.
+In fact, parents who adhere to the “follow the child” principle apply Montessori depending on their child's unique needs and timelines.

 Montessori is a parenting method and educational curriculum that allows children to learn at their own pace with the goal of increasing independence.
-That said, the ideal solution for any Montessori education before an early childhood program is to have a Montessori environment and practice at home.
-While many families don't realize Montessori until their children are of school age, there are many benefits to using the Montessori philosophy at home, right from birth. .
+That said, having a home environment that works with this method before enrolling in an early childhood program is ideal for any family looking into this type of education.
+While many families don't realize how beneficial it can be until their children are school age there are many advantages to using this philosophy at home right from birth.